pivot-access-ltd/bma-offline-docs/backup/concepts-and-terms.md

     -   **Managed (subnet)**: MAAS will never assign IP addresses inside this range.
 You can use this range for anything, such as infrastructure systems, network hardware, external DHCP, or an OpenStack namespace.
     -   **Unmanaged (subnet)**: MAAS will only assign IP addresses inside this range.
 -   **Reserved dynamic range** An IP range that MAAS will use for enlisting, commissioning and, if enabled, MAAS-managed DHCP on the node's VLAN during commissioning, deploying.
 An initial range is created as part of the DHCP enablement process if done with the web UI.
 MAAS never uses IP addresses from this range for an unmanaged subnet.

-See [IP ranges](/t/ip-ranges/760) for how these ranges get created and [Commission nodes](/t/commission-machines/822#heading--post-commission-configuration) for how they get used and [Subnet management](/t/subnet-management/766) for information on managed vs. unmanaged subnets.

 <a href="#heading--vlans"><h2 id="heading--vlans">VLANs</h2></a>